 The primary aims of AD walkathons are as follows:

 - Fundraising for Alzheimer’s research.
 It is claimed that the funds set aside for exploring new clinical interventions is a mere pittance compared, for example, to the expenditures on AIDS, cancer, and heart disease.

-- Fundraising to support all those who are impacted by the illness and who may feel left behind due to their inability to save their loved ones from this pernicious infirmity.
+- Fundraising to support all those who are impacted by the illness and who may feel left behind due to their inability to save or effectively help their loved ones with the disease.

 - Informing the public of the vast toll of Alzheimer’s disease.
 By raising public awareness, it is hoped that pressure can be exerted on those in power to allocate more research funds for Alzheimer’s.